In A New York, New York State Of Mindless

 It isn’t like nobody is aware of what the streets look like these days when you compare it to just a decade ago.
 99% of the citizenry owns a cellphone and possibly 98% of commuters just can’t put it down.
 And you wanna bet that the people who did this study consist of them too?
 Especially the corrupt moron mayor and his equally oblivious cult of over 300 staffers and aides.
 Along with the editors of the NY Daily News who did this story.
 There must be a bias and a collective guilty conscience going on here.

-Surely the main reason this study was recently put out besides the aforementioned theories concocted in this post is that the more people are on their cellphones, which the city hopes will be even more now that the DOT are telling them they are not responsible for their addiction, is that as long as people are on their phones, the web services will continue to make billions from advertising that will be viewed by the celly fiends then from the data revenue produced by and will easily usurp from them.
+Surely the main reason this study was recently put out besides the aforementioned theories concocted in this post is that the more people are on their cellphones, which the city hopes will be even more now that the DOT are telling them they are not responsible for their addiction, the web services will continue to make billions from the advertising that will be viewed by the celly fiends from the data revenue and personal information they will usurp from them.

-The cellphone junkies of all ages, while not strung out or filthy, are no different than addicts of meth, heroin, crack, coke or opioid pills; they all selfish people who prioritize their needs and wander around in a hazy daze.
+The cellphone junkies of all ages, while not strung out or filthy, are no different than addicts of meth, heroin, crack, coke or opioid pills; they all selfish people who prioritize their selfish needs over the safety of others and themselves and wander around in a hazy daze like K-2 smoking zombies.
 Sure not that many celly fiends are getting killed now, but just wait for it.
-Then when some imbecile is texting some banal shit to his acquaintance or on the twitter, or watching an amazon show or playing a app game and then gets clobbered by an approaching car, train or bike then you will see the inevitable clusterfuck belated outrage of city officials suddenly decrying cellphone overuse.
+Then when some imbecile is texting some banal shit to his acquaintance, comment about something trending on the twitter, watching an amazon show or playing a app game and then gets clobbered by an approaching car, train or bike then you will see the inevitable clusterfuck of belated outrage of city officials suddenly decrying cellphone overuse.
 Followed up by a new old study critical of it too.

 Until then, and if there are people reading this walking right now, pick your stupid fucking head up and read it later when you’re sitting on your ass.